 Another way to do things is to create a semi-automated campaign based on your latest blog post.
 In this scenario, you would create a standard standalone email with a heading, a photo, some blurb and some related articles (plus perhaps some of the bonus material detailed above).

-Each week you would simply go in and change the subject line, title, photo, blurb and related to fit with your latest blog post (and remember to change the link too!)
+Each week you would simply go in and duplicate the previous week’s email, then change the subject line, title, photo, blurb and related posts section to fit with your latest blog post (and remember to change the link too!)
 You can simply copy and paste from your blog post, maybe adding a few little changes to personalise it.

 The advantage of this method is you have a little more control, but essentially it is just a copy and paste job, and once you’ve set up your template, you can create an email in about 5 minutes.
 This is currently exactly what I do with Easy Peasy Foodie (if you want to see it in action sign up for the Easy Peasy Foodie mailing list here – don’t worry you can unsubscribe any time!).

-I like this method because it allows me to tweak the blog post content a little bit to make it more suitable for email…but it is literally 5 minutes work.
+I like this method because it allows me to tweak the blog post content a little bit to make it more suitable for email… but it is literally 5 minutes work per week.
 I go in and write my email when I’ve just finished and scheduled my blog post, so it feels like an extension of my blog post creation process, rather than a whole extra job.

 I also have some static bonus content in my Easy Peasy Foodie emails that I only change very occasionally, but gets lots of click-throughs…things recent posts, my free easy dinners meal plan, my social media links, and a little bit of blurb encouraging people to email me and give me feedback on my recipes.